"Training the entire person by training the entire artist."

 Pre-registration form (PDF)

-The Preparatory Dance Program offers a 3-week Summer Intensive for Young Dancers, which is designed specifically for children ages 9 thru 12.
-No audition is required, however students must have previous training in classical ballet (NO beginners).
+The Preparatory Dance Program offers a 3-week Summer Intensive for Young Dancers, which is designed specifically for children ages 9 thru 14.
+No audition is required, however students must have had some level of previous training in classical ballet (NO beginners).
 Students are placed in the appropriate class level based on their ability.
-Classes meet Monday thru Friday from 10:00 am – 2:30 pm in the dance studios at the University of North Carolina School of the Arts.
-Students receive a minimum of 4 classes a day which may include ballet technique, pointe/pre-pointe, modern, creative movement, jazz, character dance, Pilates, repertoire, music appreciation, and other dance related subjects.
+Classes meet Monday thru Friday from 9:00am – 2:00pm in the dance studios on the UNCSA campus.
+Students who attend the Intensive receive a minimum of 4 classes a day, which may include ballet technique, pointe/pre-pointe, modern, creative movement, jazz, character dance, body conditioning, repertoire, music appreciation, and other dance related subjects.
 Students may choose to attend one, two, or all three weeks of the Intensive.
-An informal performance is presented at the end of each week session.
+An informal performance is presented at the end of each week's session.

 2 weeks - $425.00